esx-framework/esx_core/readME.txt

 Thanks You KASH (github.com/KASHZIN)Who The Original Develop This ESX_KASHACTERS RELEASE And To XxFri3ndlyxX (github.com/XxFri3ndlyxX)

+this tutorial i made original a little bit use XxFri3ndlyxX tutorial :v

 1.Step One [ essentialmode\client\main.lua ]

 Delete Or Replace This !